Template v1 Concepts

 You can combine the two approaches.

-Template details are a means to override specific fields of a template in order to cover specific use cases.
-By default, JustOn ships template details for credits, cancellations, dunning reminders, and account statements.
-These template details overwrite certain fields of the default template depending on the object (Invoice or Statement) and the object type (
+Template details are a means to override specific fields of a parent template in order to cover specific use cases.
+Together with the default template, JustOn ships template details for credits, cancellations, dunning reminders, and account statements.
+These template details overwrite certain fields of the parent template depending on the object (Invoice or Statement) and the object type (

 Cancelation in case of invoices).